One of the most common aquariums for people to buy is a 10 gallon fish tank.

 10 Gallon Fish Tank Equipment

-Many 10 gallon tanks are sold as sets which will include most of the things you need to start an aquarium; though certain other accessories will also need to be purchased.
+Many 10 gallon tanks are sold as a set which will include most of the things you need to start an aquarium; though certain other accessories will also need to be purchased.

 Some people advise against these sets so that you can purchase higher quality equipment, but it depends on your budget and stocking plans.